Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 ## Repository description
 The pilot consists of 3 technical steps, each documented in its respective folder within this repository *(step_1, step_2, step 3)*.
 Each step folder includes:
-- 2 subfolders: *notebooks* and *outputs*
+- 2 text files detailing the full technical stack and a structured report for the step.
-- 2 text files detailing the full technical stack and a structured report The *notebooks* folder contains executable code in Jupyter Notebook (.ipynb) format, while the *outputs* folder includes the resulting files generated from running the notebooks (CSV and JSON).
+- 2 subfolders: *notebooks* and *outputs* The *notebooks* folder contains executable code in Jupyter Notebook (.ipynb) format, while the *outputs* folder includes the resulting files generated from running the notebooks (CSV and JSON).

 ## Workflow overview
 *Step 1*: Annotation generation from text (NLP-based)
-- Retrieve metadata (titles, descriptions) from the Europeana API
+- Retrieve textual metadata (e.g., titles, descriptions) of artefacts from the Europeana API
-- Generate annotations from the text using NLP (NER) with spaCy
+- Generate annotations (description tags) from the metadata using NLP (NER) with spaCy

 *Step 2*: Annotation generation from images (computer vision-based)
-- Download images from the dataset
+- Download the artefacts as images
 - Generate image captions using computer vision
 - Generate annotations from the image captions